benkehoe/aws-sso-util/cli/README.md

 * Looking up identifiers
 * CloudFormation

-The underlying Python library for AWS SSO authentication is [`aws-sso-lib`](https://pypi.org/project/aws-sso-lib/), which has useful functions like interactive login, creating a boto3 session for specific a account and role, and the programmatic versions of the `lookup` functions in `aws-sso-util`.
+The underlying Python library for Identity Center authentication is [`aws-sso-lib`](https://pypi.org/project/aws-sso-lib/), which has useful functions like interactive login, creating a boto3 session for specific a account and role, and the programmatic versions of the `lookup` functions in `aws-sso-util`.

 `aws-sso-util` supersedes `aws-sso-credential-process`, which is still available in its original form [here](https://github.com/benkehoe/aws-sso-credential-process).
 Read the updated docs for `aws-sso-util credential-process` [here](docs/credential-process.md).